luomus/finbif/vignettes/finbif.Rmd

 biodiversity data from multiple sources in a single open access portal for researchers, citizen scientists, industry and government.
-The `finbif` R package provides access to the FinBIF API directly from within R. FinBIF allows users of biodiversityinformation to find, access, combine and visualise data on Finnish plants, animals and microorganisms.
-The finbif R package makes the publically available data in FinBIF accessible from within R. Biodiversity information is available on taxonomy and taxon occurrence.
+The `finbif` R package provides access to the FinBIF API directly from within R. FinBIF allows users of biodiversity information to find, access, combine and visualise data on Finnish plants, animals and microorganisms.
+The finbif R package makes the publicly available data in FinBIF accessible from within R. Biodiversity information is available on taxonomy and taxon occurrence.
 Occurrence data can be filtered by taxon, time, location and other variables.
 The data accessed are conveniently preformatted for subsequent analyses.